AmolPatil-Git/AmolPatil-Git/README.md

 ## 👨‍💻 About Me

-I’m **Amol Patil**, a passionate and curious **Software Developer** from India, building sleek, scalable apps using Flutter, React, GraphQL, and modern stacks.
+I’m **Amol Patil**, a passionate and curious **Software Developer** with a strong drive to craft robust, user-focused digital experiences.
+I thrive on blending creativity with logic to build mobile and web apps that make a difference.

+✨ I specialize in both **Mobile App Development** and **Full-Stack Web Development** using modern technologies.
+🚀 Currently growing in the **Flutter** and **MERN Stack** ecosystems.
+🧩 I enjoy solving problems, learning new tech, and improving performance & user experience.
+💬 I'm always open to collaborating on meaningful projects or startups.

-💡 _“Turning ideas into interactive realities is what keeps me coding every day.”_
+> _“Turning ideas into interactive realities is what keeps me coding every day.”_

 ---